Group COVID-19 outbreaks in Minnesota underscore Halloween risks

 The funeral "points out the need for a layered approach to protection," she said.
 "COVID is a disease that tends to do its worst when people congregate in crowds."

-Risks appear lower outdoors, with health officials being surprised by only two confirmed infections linked to an Itasca County rodeo that defied state COVID-19 restrictions.
-On the other hand, multiple infections occurred at a campground concert in Lincoln County, where genetic sequencing analysis of virus samples suggested that one person likely was a “superspreader” of the virus to many others.
+Risks appear lower outdoors, with health officials surprised by only two confirmed infections linked to an Itasca County rodeo that defied state COVID-19 restrictions.
+On the other hand, several infections occurred at a campground concert in Lincoln County, where genetic sequencing analysis of virus samples suggested that one person likely was a "superspreader" of the virus.

-The state has now investigated 69 reports of outbreaks at restaurants or bars and publicly identified 41 that met the Minnesota Department of Health’s threshold of seven or more cases.
-Nearly 1,700 infections may have been directly associated with these establishments, but health officials noted that it is the secondary spread of the virus at other locations later on that can cause exponential growth of the pandemic.
+The state has now investigated 69 reports of outbreaks at restaurants or bars and publicly identified 41 that met the Minnesota Department of Health's threshold of seven or more cases.
+Nearly 1,700 infections may have been directly associated with these establishments, but health officials noted that it is the secondary spread of the virus at other locations later on that can cause exponential growth.

-Ten prior funeral outbreaks had been linked to 80 infections and 31 weddings had been linked to 243 infections — including an Aug.
+Ten previous funeral outbreaks had been linked to 80 infections, and 31 weddings had been linked to 243 infections — including an Aug.
 22 Lyon County wedding that resulted in 77 infections.
 Fifty-five parties or other social gatherings have also been linked to 467 infections.

 State health officials said Minnesota is about a week away from being able to assess the impact of the Labor Day weekend, and the resumption of K-12 and college classes, on the spread of the virus.
-The state as of Wednesday had reported 638 infections since Aug.
+As of Wednesday, the state had reported 638 infections since Aug.
 1 among staff and students at 412 K-12 schools.
 Only seven schools have reported five or more infections, though.

 Some school districts are already making changes in their learning plans in response to infections, but Ehresmann said decisions will vary.
-Some schools may appear to have few actual infections, but need to take action anyway because numerous students and staff had to be quarantined due to exposure risks.
+Some schools may appear to have few actual infections but need to take action anyway because numerous students and staff had to be quarantined because of exposure risks.

 State health officials reflected Wednesday on how the pandemic has changed as Minnesota nears 2,000 COVID-19 deaths over six months.
 The death rate hasn't been as high as the 1.4% or 3.4% estimates that emerged in China following the first outbreaks there of COVID-19, but the elderly and people with chronic health problems have proved to be at elevated risk.
 The prevalence of long-term health complications following infection remains poorly understood.